Camera-aware Label Refinement for Unsupervised Person Re-identification: Experiments Results

 For evaluation, we utilized two widely adopted metrics: Cumulative Matching Characteristic (CMC) at Rank-k and mean average precision (mAP).

-{\bf{Training details. }}We adopt ResNet-50~\cite{he2016deep}, pre-trained on ImageNet~\cite{deng2009imagenet} classification, as the backbone for extracting feature.
-Particularly, we used global average pooling (GAP) followed by the BN layer and L2-normalization layer instead of the fully connected classification layer to output 2048-dimensional features.
+{\bf{Training details. }} We build our CALR on the baseline ClusterContrast~\cite{dai2022cluster}.
+Specifically, we adopt ResNet-50~\cite{he2016deep}, pre-trained on ImageNet~\cite{deng2009imagenet} classification, as the backbone for extracting feature.
+Particularly, we used the generalized mean pooling layer (GemPool) followed by the instance batch normalization (IBN)~\cite{ulyanov2016instance} layer and L2-normalization layer instead of the fully connected classification layer to output 2048-dimensional features.
 The input image was resized to 256 x 128 for person Re-ID datasets and 224 × 224 for Veri-776.
 The memory updating factor $m$ was 0.2.
 The temperature hyper-parameter $\mathcal{\tau}$ was set to $0.1$.
 The model was trained for 20 epochs for the intra-camera training and 50 epochs for the inter-camera training.
-We performed the Agglomerative Hierarchical~\cite{pedregosa2011scikit} clustering for the intra-camera step, with the number of clusters was $num{\_}images/5$ for each camera.
-In the inter-camera step, we used the Infomap method~\cite{rosvall2008maps} for clustering.
+We performed the Agglomerative Hierarchical~\cite{pedregosa2011scikit} clustering for the intra-camera step, with the number of clusters being $num{\_}images/5$ for each camera.
+In the inter-camera step, we used the two-stage Infomap method~\cite{rosvall2008maps} for clustering.
 The training optimizer was Adam with 5e-4 weight decay.